ragsns/dockeronazure/exercises/ex7/README.md

 draft connect
 ```

-Note the output from v2 of the application and run the following command
+Note the output from v2 of the application and run the following command from another terminal window

 ```
 curl localhost:<port-from-output-from-draft-connect>